 Let the roasted roots cool and then store in a glass jar in the refrigerator.
 They will last for several months.

 To make a cup of dandelion coffee, place 1 tablespoon of the freshly roasted roots in a tea infuser.
 Place the infuser in a large mug and pour in hot water.
 If you’ve tried roasted dandelion tea from the store before, you will notice that your homemade dandelion root coffee tastes stronger and more bitter.
 But, adding a touch of sweetener like maple syrup and cream (coconut cream if you have a dairy allergy) easily resolves this problem.

-In addition to a coffee substitute, dandelion root is an herb ideally suited for making lattes much like red rooibus tea.
-The process for making a triple strength dandelion coffee latte is as follows (makes 1 cup):
+In addition to a coffee substitute, dandelion root is an herb ideally suited for making hot drinks like a red rooibus latte.
+The process for making a triple strength dandelion coffee latte is below.